Online Teaching Resources

 Using Remote Desktop (VPN)

-Using Remote Desktop (vpn) will allow you to securely access your Texas State office computer while away from campus.
-This service will give you access to all the files, including share drives or connected drives, that you would from your office.
+Remote Desktop (VPN) allows you to securely access your Texas State office computer from off campus.
+This service provides remote access to the files, share drives, and connected drives you use in your office.

 The following videos will demonstrate how to use Remote Desktop.
-The first video will demonstrate how to prepare your PC to use Remote Desktop, while the second video will demonstrate how to log into your PC from off campus.
+The first video demonstrates how to prepare your PC to use Remote Desktop.
+The second video demonstrates how to log into your PC from off campus.

 Note that the videos below only demonstrate how to use Remote Desktop on a PC.
 Texas State's VPN service is available to both PC and Mac (Mojave and later) systems, as well as many tables and cell phones.
 Helpful links can be found below.

 More information on how to access and use Remote Desktop can be found on Texas State's About Virtual Private Network (VPN) website.

 Texas State provides step by step instructions to set up Remote Desktop.
 You can find those instructions below.